The Relationship Between Employee Engagement and Mental Health

 Uncommunicative

-There are many signs and symptoms of mental health struggles and it is very likely there may be employees in your workplace who are silently struggling.
-So, it’s important to know your employees well so that you can note any changes in their behaviour that could signify a problem.
+There are many signs and symptoms of mental health struggles, and it is very likely that there may be employees in your workplace who are silently struggling.
+So, it’s important to know your employees well so that you can note any changes in their behavior that could signify a problem.

 How to Prioritize Employee Mental Health to Increase Engagement

-The health and wellbeing of your employees plays a vital role in workplace productivity, engagement, and success.
-If you haven’t given this much consideration before, it’s time to prioritize employee wellness and mental health.
+The health and well-being of your employees play a vital role in workplace productivity, engagement, and success.
+If you haven’t given this much consideration before, it’s time to prioritize employee wellness and mental health through comprehensive wellness programs and professional development programs.

-If you take the time to prioritize the care of your employees’ mental health, you will build a happier work culture, retain employees for longer, and see your company succeed as a result of high levels of employee engagement.
+If you take the time to prioritize the care of your employees’ mental health, you will build a happier work culture, improve employee retention, and see your company succeed as a result of high levels of employee engagement.
 But how do you prioritize employee mental health?
-Well, we have listed a number of very effective strategies you can utilize below.
+Well, we have listed a number of very effective strategies and engagement ideas for employees below.

 1. Offer Mental Health Days

-Mental health affects everyone differently and everyone uses different strategies to cope.
+Mental health affects everyone differently, and everyone uses different strategies to cope.
 What we can all agree on, however, is that sometimes you just need to take a day off.
-If you want to support your employees’ mental health and wellbeing in order to promote better engagement at work, you should offer mental health days.
+If you want to support your employees’ mental health and wellbeing in order to promote better engagement at work, you should offer mental health days as part of your employee engagement initiatives.

 According to the Cleveland Clinic, a mental health day is “a day that doesn’t involve engaging with major sources of stress or frustration.
 It’s a day to relax, decompress and take care of yourself overall.
 If you notice that you’re easily agitated, physically or mentally exhausted, anxious or unable to focus, you could probably use a mental health day.”

 Employers should recognize that offering mental health days is just as important as offering physical sick days.
-Taking a day out for mental health reasons ensures employees can return to work refreshed and better able to engage.
+Taking a day out for mental health reasons ensures employees can return to work refreshed and better able to engage, contributing to overall job satisfaction.

 2. Provide Flexible Working Options

 Allowing work-from-home days can make all the difference to employee mental health and engagement.
-Not everyone works best between the hours of 9am-5pm and many people find the noise and distractions of the office difficult for concentration.
-Mixing things up by providing flexible working options can make all the difference.
+Not everyone works best between the hours of 9 am-5 pm, and many people find the noise and distractions of the office difficult for concentration.
+Mixing things up by providing flexible work arrangements can make all the difference.

 It shouldn’t matter whether your employees prefer to work from home, a bustling cafe, or a park bench.
-The most important thing is that they can choose where they work best and have the option to do so a couple times a week.
+The most important thing is that they can choose where they work best and have the option to do so a couple of times a week.
+This approach to work-life balance is a key component of successful employee engagement programs and can be incorporated into strategic onboarding practices.

 If you’ve noticed an employee becoming disengaged and detached from colleagues, it’s possible they could be struggling with their mental health and withdrawing as a result.
-Consider suggesting they work from home a couple days a week.
+Consider suggesting they work from home a couple of days a week.
 Simply offering this flexibility can make all the difference in helping employees take charge of their mental health to more effectively engage with work.
+This flexibility can also be extended to onboarding training, allowing new hires to absorb information in a comfortable environment.

 3. Permit Time Off for Treatment